 Increase the participation of Aboriginal people in the South Australian public sector, spread across all classifications and agencies, to 2% by 2014 and maintain or better those levels through to 2020

-In 2013, 1.66% of employees in the South Australian public sector were Aboriginal and/or Torres Strait Islander (ATSI).
-This was considerably higher than the 2003 (baseline year) figure of 0.92%.
+At June 2017, 1.89% of employees in the South Australian Public Sector were Aboriginal and/or Torres Strait Islander (ATSI).
+This was considerably higher than the 2003 (baseline) figure of 0.92%.

-While this target focuses on the proportion of Aboriginal employees in the public sector, it is notable that the number of Aboriginal employees more than doubled between 2003 and 2013 (increasing from 682 to 1,735 respectively).
+While the 2% target has not yet been achieved, it is notable that the number of ATSI employees more than doubled between 2003 and 2017 (increasing from 784 to 2,007 respectively).